yigit/android-priority-jobqueue/README.md

 ### Why ?
 #### The Problem
- There are a couple of ways to do background operations in Android.
+Background operations are everywhere in almost every application, and are expected to keep the UI responsive and to remain robust during unfavorable situations (e.g. limited network connectivity).
+In Android applications, there are several ways to implement background work:

- * **Async Task:** Using an async task is the simplest approach but it is tightly coupled with activity lifecycle.
-If activity dies (or is re-created), related async task becomes useless.
-It is a terrible idea to drop a network request result just because user rotated their phone.
+ * **Async Task:** Using an async task is the simplest approach, but it is tightly coupled with the activity lifecycle.
+If the activity dies (or is re-created), any ongoing async task will become wasted cycles or otherwise create unexpected behavior upon returning to the main thread.
+In addition, it is a terrible idea to drop responses from network requests just because users rotate their phones.
- * **Loaders:** Loaders work-around the biggest deficity of async tasks and know how to recover after a configuration change.
-On the other hand, they are designed to load data from disk and are not well suited for long running network requests.
+ * **Loaders:** Loaders are a better option, as they recover themselves after a configuration change.
+On the other hand, they are designed to load data from disk and are not well suited for long-running network requests.
- * **Service with a Thread Pool:** Using a service is a much better way of doing background operations as it de-couples business logic from your activities.
-You will still need to use sth like a ThreadPoolExecutor to be able to process multiple requests in parallel.
-Combined with an EventBus to inform UI, this solution is pretty solid except that you still don't have any way of persisting your request.
-You still need some code to serialize your important requests to disk and retry them until they succeed.
-As the app grows, number of request grow which adds additional requirements like prioritizing requests and controlling concurrency.
+ * **Service with a Thread Pool:** Using a service is a much better solution, as it de-couples business logic from your UI.
+However, you will need a thread pool (e.g. ThreadPoolExecutor) to process requests in parallel, broadcast events to update the UI, and write additional code to persist queued requests to disk.
+As your application grows, the number of background operations grows, which force you to consider task prioritization and often-complicated concurrency problems.

 #### Our Solution
 Job Queue provides you a nice framework to do all of the above and more.
 You define your background tasks as [Jobs][11] and enqueue them to your [JobManager][10] instance.
-Job Manager will take care of prioritization, persistence, load balancing, delaying, network control, grouping etc. It also provides a nice lifecycle for your jobs to provide better (consistent) user experience.
+Job Manager will take care of prioritization, persistence, load balancing, delaying, network control, grouping etc. It also provides a nice lifecycle for your jobs to provide a better, consistent user experience.

-Although not required, it is most useful when used with an event bus and supports dependency injection hook.
+Although not required, it is most useful when used with an event bus.
+It also supports dependency injection.

 * Job Queue was inspired by a [Google I/O 2010 talk on REST client applications][8].